SulimanMD/SulimanMD.github.io/_posts/2019-09-07-Suliman-blog.md

 ### Project Approach

-We had two phases to approch our project:
+We had two phases to approach our project:

 #### Phase 1: